Disappearance of Maura Murray: Prior to disappearance

-Later Sunday morning, Fred Murray learned the damage to his vehicle would be covered by his auto insurance.
-He rented a car, dropped Murray off at the university, and departed for Connecticut.
-At 11:30 that night, Fred called his daughter to remind her to obtain accident forms from the Registry of Motor Vehicles.
+Later that morning, Fred learned that the damage to his vehicle would be covered by his auto insurance.
+He rented a car, dropped Murray off at UMass Amherst and departed for Connecticut.
+At 11:30 that night, Fred called his daughter to remind her to obtain accident forms from the Massachusetts Registry of Motor Vehicles.
 They agreed to talk again Monday night to discuss the forms and fill out the insurance claim via phone.